 In the course of genealogical research we sometimes stumble upon a gem that makes all the work and searching well worth your time and effort.

 I first heard about the following letters in Verle Annis' book many years ago and have often heard them referenced.
-The letters were edited by John E. Parsons and published in The New York Historical Society Quarterly, Volume XLI, Number 1 in January 1957.
+The letters were edited by John E. Parsons and republished, with added illustrations, in The New York Historical Society Quarterly, Volume XLI, Number 1 in January 1957.
 They were put on line by the University of California's (Berkley) Bancroft Library University Archives, but the library link to the PDF format is no longer valid.

 A GRANDFATHER IN THE GOLD RUSH

 ISAAC ANNIS WRITES HOME